OMIndependent/quswan/src/liveblogs/tob/tob67.md

 ***Aside:*** This part was cut from the original liveblog.

 Another **skit:** Magilou and Laphicet talk.
-He wonders what those books are for that shes wearing.
+He wonders what those books she's wearing are for.
 One's a "magic encyclopedia" and another's a "household ledger," then a "heavy book for flower pressings," and a "super popup book" for enemies.
 But "it's a pain" for her to close that book!

 The front book is actually a cake shaped like a book?
 What?
 She's actually joking.
 Laphicet's amazed by the books.

 Oh no...Magilou, you are effing creepy...I know what's coming...oh god... :frowning2:

 Eleanor sees what Magilou's done and is flabbergasted!